Último Vampiro: Último Vampiro Version 4

 Once the third incarnation of Último Vampiro became Super Mega II the Último Vampiro character was given to the very first Super Mega.
 Ultimo Vampiro IV was perhaps the most successful of the quintet as he won in succession the masks of Super Mega II, Oficial, Guardia and Enterrador, all top fighters in IWRG.
 He had also a stint in WFS Arena Aztahuacan, at the time in partnership with Naucalpan, unmasking mainstay rudo Super X. After 2001 he left IWRG and started a lawsuit to gain the rights on the Ultimo Vampiro name ultimately winning it the following year.
 Ultimo Vampiro IV fought subsequently on the independent circuit, especially in Coacalco, with appearances in NWA Mexico, Perros del Mal and AULL promotions.
 He has returned more regularly on rings between 2016 and 2017, resuming also his rivalry with the former third Ultimo Vampiro now Super Mega.
+Ultimo Vampiro IV, real name Horacio Hiquito Moreno, died on March 18, 2025, at the age of 48.